Community Partner Resources

 The Grand Valley State University Office for Community Engagement believes in cultivating and sustaining mutually-beneficial and impactful relationships with community partners.
 Mutual responsibility and empowerment are key qualities of successful engagement partnerships.
 The information included in this section is designed to help community partners get the most out of teaching, research, and service partnerships with Grand Valley.

 There are many things to consider when collaborating on projects.
 We hope that the information below provides you with a foundation to get started with your partnership.
-If you have any questions about building mutually beneficial partnerships, contact Ruth Stegeman at firstname.lastname@example.org.
+The Office for Community Engagement is particularly interested in opportunities that have the potential to engage faculty and staff from multiple disciplines.
+If you have any questions about building mutually beneficial partnerships or would like to connect with us, contact the Director of Community Engagement at (616) 331-8971.

 If you are interested in recruiting students for volunteer work, please visit the web page for the Grand Valley State University Community Service Learning Center (CSLC).
 The CSLC seeks to prepare students to become active, global citizens and challenge them to be committed to a life of community engagement and democratic participation.

-You may use their online form to submit opportunities for students to join you for long-term or event-specific service projects.
+For event-specific or long-term projects that will not be related to a particular course, you may use their online form to submit opportunities for students to join you.

 One of the most important pieces of any partnership is reciprocity.
 In a reciprocal relationship, all involved parties benefit from the relationship.
 When it comes to community engagement, this is no different.
 Both your organization and our students should each benefit from working together.